zkniebel/SitecoreUML/Documentation/chapter1.md

 * [ ] Validation updates
   * [ ] Adds field section names to validation
   * [ ] Adds validation of Extended Field Info syntax
-* [ ] Moves folder paths in Sitecore config files to settings to enable use of Sitecore variables
 * [ ] Refactor out broken lazy-initialization of module variables in JavaScript
 * [ ] Documentation
   * [ ] Export as Html Docs